rarecoil/pantagrule/README.md

 ## Conclusion

 This work confirms the limitations of the PACK LRP algorithm originally witnessed by _NSAKEY on modern data sets when using the rockyou dictionary.
-While the LRP algorithm does generate rules that increase cracking percentage, it does so at a large increase in keyspace.
+While the LRP algorithm does generate rules that increase cracking percentage, it does so at a large increase in search space.
 For this reason, Pantagrule is most useful in cases where difficult cracking requires exotic rules.

 In this purpose, Pantagrule is successful.
 Pantagrule's massive rule list was originally made and honed in an attempt to break more of the long tail from the Pwned Passwords list than was being seen with existing rules.
 The `pantagrule.1m` list cracked 8% of the remaining HIBP hashes that had stood up to the dictionary used to generate Pantagrule, the above common rule sets, a 7-character alphanumeric brute force, and KoreLogic's [PathWell topologies](https://blog.korelogic.com/blog/2014/04/04/pathwell_topologies).
+Since the release of Pantagrule, it has since proven successful on professional penetration testing engagements over existing rules.

 As even the author of the _One Rule to Rule Them All_ (Hunt, 2017) meta-rule states, there is no such thing as a rule that works better than others.
 Every use case is different, and every rule source may be one that helps you more than another on a specific hash dump or with a specific wordlist.
 Note that this data does not show _what_ has been cracked; some rules have cracked hashes that other rules have not.